anycable/anycable-rails/docs/getting_started.md

 Read more about [logging](../ruby/logging.md).

+## Exceptions

+AnyCable automatically integrates with Rails 7+ error reporting interface (`Rails.error.report(...)`), so you don't need to configure anything yourself.

+For earlier Rails versions, see [docs](../ruby/exceptions.md).

 ## Development and test

 AnyCable is [compatible](compatibility.md) with the original Action Cable implementation; thus you can continue using Action Cable for development and tests.